oscjack/util/README.md

 # Ecpanda Util
-A range of utility classes that are used in daily development.
+A range of utility classes for daily development.
 Most of methods are pulled from laravel.